 Lenders offering unsecured business loans for startups don’t have a lot of information to go off of in order to determine if you’re qualified for a loan.
 The biggest factors determining if you can get unsecured business funding for your startup are going to be your personal credit score (and the credit score of other business owners), your business plan, and how much money you have to contribute to your business.

 The most important things you must consider to determine your eligibility for an unsecured startup business loan are:

 Personal Credit Score

-The personal credit scores (check yours for free) of all business owners are vital in getting approved for any unsecured startup business loans.
+The personal credit scores of all business owners are vital in getting approved for any unsecured startup business loans.
 This is the lender’s best idea of how secure their money will be in your hands until you pay them back, because your credit score is a reflection of your financial responsibility.
 If you have a low credit score (below 650), then you could find yourself being automatically rejected by lenders as they process your application.

 Since your credit score is key to getting approved, you should make sure you check your own credit score in advance of applying to see if you qualify.
 If your credit score is lower than expected, then you may be wasting your time and money by applying for unsecured small business startup loans.
 You can also take the time to build or repair your credit if you know what it is in advance of applying.

 The lower your credit is, the more costly your unsecured startup loan will likely be (if you’re able to get approved at all).
 Having bad credit makes it difficult to get approved for an unsecured business loan, but it doesn’t make it impossible.
 For example, if you’re a startup with some revenue, you could qualify for a business loan without a credit check.
 However, if you’re still in the startup process and haven’t sold your products or services yet, then you’ll need to improve your credit to qualify.